 Elon Musk has risen to fame by founding some of the most innovative tech companies in the world today, including electric vehicle maker Tesla and space exploration company SpaceX.
-Today, Musk ranks as the richest person in the world, according to Bloomberg, largely thanks to his roughly 16 percent stake in Tesla, which was worth $144 billion as of August 2022.
+Today, Musk ranks as the richest person in the world, according to Bloomberg, largely thanks to his roughly 13 percent stake in Tesla, which was worth about $74 billion as of February 2024.

 But Musk’s business practices are unconventional and sometimes controversial.
-In 2022, he agreed to acquire social media company Twitter in a $44 billion deal before later backing out of the deal for reasons some experts have said lack credibility.
-The deal is currently tied up in court with a trial scheduled for October 2022.
+In 2022, he agreed to acquire social media company Twitter in a $44 billion deal before later trying to back out of the deal.
+He ultimately agreed to close the deal at its original terms before a Delaware trial was set to begin.

 Here’s what else you should know about Musk including how he got his start and his largest investments today.

 - Estimated net worth of $200 billion as of February 2024, making him the richest person in the world, according to Bloomberg.
 He is about $5 billion ahead of the man in second place, Amazon co-founder Jeff Bezos.

 - Leads five ventures: Tesla, SpaceX, Twitter, Neuralink and The Boring Company.

 - Born in Pretoria, South Africa and bought his first computer at age 10.

 - Graduated from the University of Pennsylvania with degrees in Physics and Economics.

 - In 2012, Musk joined Warren Buffett’s Giving Pledge, which asks billionaires to dedicate the majority of their wealth to charitable causes.